tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 ![](manuscript.markdown_strict_files/figure-markdown_strict/fig-ee-e1-1.jpeg)

-To quantitatively assess whether the differences in performance between models, we fit a bayesian regressions predicting the errors of the posterior predictions of each models as a function of the Model (ALM vs. EXAM) and training condition (Constant vs. Varied).
+To quantitatively assess whether the differences in performance between models, we fit a Bayesian regression predicting the errors of the posterior predictions of each models as a function of the Model (ALM vs. EXAM) and training condition (Constant vs. Varied).